CU-CommunityApps/opsworks-utils-cookbook/README.md

 # opsworks-utils-cookbook

    Standard, shared recipes for use in OpsWorks.

+  ### Recipes support Amazon Linux and RedHat

+     Logic has specific testing for platform "redhat" and installs custom packages for redhat.

-## Custom JSON - Papetrail
+## Custom JSON - Papetrail setup for (recipe - papertrail.rb )

 You need to configure the exact Papertrail target using OpsWorks custom JSON.